Soypete/talks/go_data_eng/talk.md

 ## Intro

->Bob: I am wondering if you actually get to use Go in your data pipelines or is it still mostly SQL/Python for you?
+>I am wondering if you actually get to use Go in your data pipelines or is it still mostly SQL/Python for you?
 I am curious how do you go about ensuring data quality in your data pipelines?
 Does Weave have a formal framework for monitoring/alerting on quality?
-Me:  We are all go
-Bob: Wow!
-What runs Go for ETL besides Beam/DataFlow?
-Me: We are very creative with sql
-Bob: I am intrigued!

 ---

 ## Intro